willkurt/csv2tensor/README.md

 \>\>luarocks install csv2tensor
 </code>

 basic usage is to simply load the csv file into a torch.Tensor.
-A list a column names is returned as a second value.
+A list of column names is returned as a second value.
 Columns are ordered alphabetically (even if this is not the case in the file) *unless include parameter is passed*.
 If the include option is passed then the columns will be in the order they appear in that argument.

 <code>
 csv2tensor = require 'csv2tensor'